German film producer, Holocaust survivor Artur Brauner, dies at age 100 | DW | 07.07.2019

 He also produced the award-winning The Plot to Assassinate Hitler, about the failed attempt by Claus von Stauffenberg to kill Adolf Hitler in 1944.

-Born in Lodz, Poland in 1918 to a Jewish family, Brauner, along with his parents and four siblings, were able to survive the Holocaust by fleeing to the Soviet Union in 1939.
+Born to a Jewish family in Lodz, Poland, in 1918, Brauner was able to survive the Holocaust by fleeing to the Soviet Union with his parents and four siblings in 1939.
 Twelve of his relatives were killed during the massacres by German forces at Babi Yar in Ukraine, a series of killings he would eventually produce a film about in 2003.

+Read more: Artur Brauner: 100 years old with 250 film productions under his belt

 In 2010, the Yad Vashem Holocaust memorial in Israel opened a media center in Brauner's name, which he called "the crowning achievement of my film career."